Jonathan56-archives/aster/README.md

 python script.py
 ```

-Finally, to see the results of the simulations, you need to parse the simulation log.
+Finally, to see the results of a simulation, you need to parse the simulation log.
 To do so, open "plot simulation results" and run all the cells.

 ## To do list: